jsirois/conscript/README.md

 The capabilities exposed by Conscript are the same as in the Pex example, so this example is abbreviated to the basics.
-The primary difference is that Shiv does not fully isolate requested dependencies in the zipapp from incidental dependencies and so wee see more available console scripts than in the Pex case.
+The primary difference is that Shiv does not fully isolate requested dependencies in the zipapp from incidental dependencies and so we see more available console scripts than in the Pex case.

 1. Create the BusyBox shiv zipapp: